b33p-sh33p/y-net/README.md

 Birthdate: September 20, 2019

-Inspired by TitaniumPhoenix, however it is built from scratch.
+Inspired by TitaniumPhoenix, however most of y-net is built from scratch.

+#### Credit

+Credit to the Titanium Network devs for the Youtube proxy!

 #### Backstory